econoalchemist/COLDCARD-Paranoid/README.md

 </p>

 ## Verifying & updating firmware
 Stay up to date on firmware releases, follow the Twitter account [@COLDCARDwallet](https://twitter.com/COLDCARDwallet), or bookmark the [Coinkite Blog](https://blog.coinkite.com/).
-Firmware upgrades provide new features, enhancements, bugfixes, and the latest security updates to your ColdCard.
+Firmware upgrades provide new features, enhancements, bug fixes, and the latest security updates to your ColdCard.
 Firmware upgrade files have a `.dfu` file extension and should be approximately 690 kB in size.
 The abbreviation should be `20...-coldcard.dfu` to represent the full firmware file name.
 Make sure to use the full file name in your commands.
 ColdCards will only load and run files signed by a CoinKite approved key.

 A great security feature of the ColdCard is that it can be used completely air-gapped.
 Meaning that you never have to connect it to a computer, although the option to is there if you choose to use it.
 You can use a standard USB outlet transformer or even a 9v battery with the ColdPower adaptor, which CoinKite offers [here](https://store.coinkite.com/store/cldpwr).
 To power on the ColdCard simply connect a USB to micro-USB [cable](https://store.coinkite.com/store/category/accessories) to the port on top of the ColdCard and the other end to the USB port on your ColdPower adaptor & 9v battery and flip the switch on the side of the ColdPower adaptor.